 WGU COLLEGE OF HEALTH PROFESSIONS Medical Coding Career Accelerator Program (MCCAP)

-Named a "Best Value School" by University Research & Review for seven consecutive years.
+Named a "Best Value School" by University Research & Review year after year.

 Congratulations on your decision to participate in Western Governors University's Medical Coding Career Accelerator Program (MCCAP).
 We're excited to have you on board!
 This flexible, innovative program is designed with input from employers and industry experts to give you the skills and credentials you need to advance your career.